atomgalaxy/isocpp-template-this/templated-this.md

 towards making methods as powerful as inline friend functions, with the only difference being the call syntax.

-One really cool implication of this is that the `this` parameter would be move-constructed in the case where the object is an _rvalue_, allowing you to treat chained builder methods that return a new object uniformly.
+One implication of this is that the `this` parameter would be move-constructed in the case where the object is an _rvalue_, allowing you to treat chained builder methods that return a new object uniformly _without_ having to resort to templates.

 *Example:*